Gaiaocho/gaiaocho.github.io/_posts/2025-08-21-NRF52840-Power-management-and-Radio.md

 secure and faster with a lower power budget.
 Which should make encrypted operations such as network and firmware verification faster and cheaper.
 - Supports  OTA-DFU for field updates
-- Core M4 running up t0 64 MHz with a FPU and DSP extensions
+- Core M4 running up to 64 MHz with FPU and DSP extensions
 - Support 8 and 16 bit SIMD instructions
 - XIP is possible with a wait state that can be optimized by caching.
 - Secure Boot support further enhanced by the crypto accelerator aforementioned